 Pace Yourself When Gardening in Florida in July

 Don’t try to start everything at once.
-Remember, it’s still very hot out there, even if the stormy season seems to have cooled it off a bit.
+Remember, it’s still very hot out there, and it looks like it will stay dry.
+So, no regular summer storms to cool things off a bit.
 There’s still a risk of heat exhaustion and skin damage from UV rays.

 The wonderful thing about gardening in Florida is our mild autumn and the length of our growing season.
 Start with vegetables that take the longest time to mature, such as tomatoes and peppers.
 In Central and South Florida, you can usually plant these out as late as October and overwinter them by covering them on cold nights.